Love's Labour's Lost: Title

 The title is normally given as Love's Labour's Lost.
 The use of apostrophes varies in early editions.
 In its first 1598 quarto publication it appears as Loues labors loſt.
 In the 1623 First Folio it is Loues Labour's Lost and in the 1631 quarto it is Loues Labours Lost.
 In the Third Folio it appears for the first time with the modern punctuation and spelling as Love's Labour's Lost.
-Historian John Hale notes that the title could be read as "love's labour is lost" or "the lost labours of love" depending on punctuation.
+Historian John Hale notes that the title could be read as "love's labour is lost" or "the lost labours of love" depending on punctuation (with no punctuation at all in this title being common in Shakespeare's day).
 Hale suggests that this parallel nature of product and process was intended and is derived from existing Latin idioms.
 Hale suggests that the witty alliteration of the title is in keeping with the pedantic nature of the play.
 In 1935 Frances Yates asserted that the title derived from a line in John Florio's His firste Fruites (1578): "We neede not speak so much of loue, al books are ful of lou, with so many authours, that it were labour lost to speake of Loue", a source from which Shakespeare also took the untranslated Venetian proverb Venetia, Venetia/Chi non ti vede non ti pretia (LLL 4.2.92–93) ("Venice, Venice, Who does not see you cannot praise you").